nillebco/nillebco.github.io/blog/post/use-podman-as-if-it-was-docker-docker-alias-for-podman.md

+---
+tags:
+  - bash
+  - script
+date: 2024-09-15
+published: true
+---

 # Use podman as if it was docker (docker alias for podman)

-Tags: bash, script
-Publish Date: September 15, 2024
-Published: Yes

 I am a big fan of podman, since it supports rootless containers.

-But yet, it’s not 100% compatible with docker.
-It’s a pain to set up devcontainers, for example.
+But yet, it's not 100% compatible with docker.
+It's a pain to set up devcontainers, for example.

-So you could be interested in a little “wrapper”, that you should place in your PATH env variable.
+So you could be interested in a little "wrapper", that you should place in your PATH env variable.

 ```bash
 #!/bin/bash